ScorexFoundation/sigmastate-interpreter/docs/LangSpec.md

 `Short`          | 16 bit signed integer
 `Int`            | 32 bit signed integer
 `Long`           | 64 bit signed integer
-`BigInt`         | immutable 256 bit integers
+`BigInt`         | 256 bit signed integer
 `SigmaProp`      | a type which represent a logical value which can be be obtained by executing a Sigma protocol with zero-knowledge proof of knowledge
 `AvlTree`        | authenticated dynamic dictionary `GroupElement`   | elliptic curve points
 `Box`            | a box containing a value, tokens and registers along with a guarding proposition `Option[T]`      | a container which either have some value of type `T` or none.
-`Col[T]`         | a collection of arbitrary length with all values of type `T` `(T1, ..., Tn)`  | tuples
+`Coll[T]`        | a collection of arbitrary length with all values of type `T` `(T1,...,Tn)`    | tuples, a collection of element where T1, ..., Tn can be different types

 #### Literal syntax and Constants

-There is a syntax for literals, which can be used to introduce values of some types directly in program text like the following examples:
+Literals are used to introduce values of some types directly in program text like the following examples:
 ```
  val unit: Unit = ()       // unit constant
  val long: Int = 10        // interger value literal